 ‘For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord will by no means precede those who are asleep.

 ‘For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.’
 (1Thess 4:15-17 NKJV)

 ‘But concerning the times and the seasons, brethren, you have no need that I should write to you.
 For you yourselves know perfectly that the day of the Lord so comes as a thief in the night.
 For when they say, “Peace and safety!” then sudden destruction comes upon them, as labor pains upon a pregnant woman.
 And they shall not escape.
 But you, brethren, are not in darkness, so that this Day should overtake you as a thief.
 You are all sons of light and sons of the day.
 We are not of the night nor of darkness.’
 (1Thess 5:1-5 NKJV – emphases added)

 Maybe it’s as well the Palestinian leaders have been defiantly intransigent over the so-called ‘peace plan’ with Israel and, like Iran and Hezbollah, want to wipe Israel off the face of the map!
 Even so, let’s keep watching!

 NB: the theme of UN’s Year 2017-18 is ‘Together for Peace, Dignity, Safety & Respect For All’, as outlined in Three Prophetic Jigsaw Pieces.

-Next, we include Paul’s later explanation so click 3 below for what we’re watching for…
+Next, we include Paul’s later explanation about what we’re watching for…